 Endangered species: Any species listed under the federal Endangered Species Act or California Endangered Species Act as being in danger of or threatened with extinction throughout all or most of its range.
-See also Endangered Species Act and California Endangered Species Act.

-Endangered Species Act (ESA): The federal law that provides guidance for conserving federally listed species and the ecosystems upon which they depend.
+Endangered Species Act (ESA): The federal ESA and subsequent amendments (Sections 7, 9, and 10) provide guidance for conserving federally listed species and the ecosystems upon which they depend.